 - 1. Construct new off-ramp from I-90 WB to Berkeley Street.
-Close Cortez Street connection to Berkeley Street (if in model).
-Close Arlington Street I-90 WB on-ramp.
-New ramp must be tolled using all electronic tolling. - 2.
-Construct new off- ramp from I-90 WB to Trinity Place following the Clarendon Street on-ramp right-of-way.
+Close Arlington Street I-90 WB on-ramp. - 2.
+Construct new off- ramp from I-90 WB to Trinity Place.
 Close Clarendon Street and Arlington Street I-90 WB on-ramps.
-New ramp must be tolled using all electronic tolling.

-- 3. Construct new off-ramp from I-90 WB to Brookline Avenue.
-Close Newbury Street between Kenmore Street and Brookline Avenue to make room for the new ramp.
+3. Construct new off-ramp from I-90 WB to Brookline Avenue.
 Close Massachusetts Avenue I-90 WB on-ramp.

-New ramp must be tolled using all electronic tolling. - 4.
-As this project progresses, CTPS will work with the project team to test a fourth alternative, based on feedback from the client and stakeholders.
-This alternative will be developed in more detail in the conceptual design task.
+4. As the project progresses, CTPS will work with the MassDOT project team to test an I-90 EB alternative.

+For the sake of schedule constraints and practical modeling considerations, all four alternatives will be modeled with all electronic tolling in place.
+This assumption does not imply a final toll policy decision.